fcatools/contexts/README.md

       `gewaesser_de.ctx` for the German bodies of water context).
    2. Describe your context in [contexts.yaml](contexts.yaml) following the example of the other contexts.
 Try to be concise and precise.
-2. Make a pull request to merge your changes into the main repository.
+2. Make a pull request to merge your changes into the this repository.